adiluexe/alarp/README.md

 # ALARP - A Learning Aid In Radiographic Positioning

-**ALARP is a Flutter mobile application designed to help Radiologic Technology students learn radiographic positioning concepts and practice essential 2D collimation skills.**
+**ALARP (A Learning Aid In Radiographic Positioning) is a Flutter app designed to help Radiologic Technology students to master positioning concepts and hone 2D collimation skills through interactive learning and practice.**

 ## ✨ Core Features